-Minimum protection standards required by financial and insurance businesses licensed or required to be licensed in New York, even if the company HQ is located elsewhere.
+Minimum protection standards are required for financial and insurance businesses licensed or required to be licensed in New York, even if the company HQ is located elsewhere.

 The New York State Department of Financial Services has enacted wide-sweeping cybersecurity regulations which set forth minimum standards for protecting information systems.
 These regulations are geared toward financial institutions and insurance providers, but if your business is licensed (or required to be licensed) in New York this new cybersecurity law may have ramifications for your business.